June 2022

 Renovation of a classroom

-Primary schools in the Kou Valley A, C and H have 20 classes and nearly 1,500 schoolchildren.
+Kou Valley primary schools A, E and H have 20 classes and nearly 1,500 students.

-Because of the unsanitary conditions of a building, the schoolchildren are divided into 19 classes, accentuating the overcrowding (on average 80 pupils per class).
+Due to the unsanitary condition of a building, the schoolchildren are divided into 19 classes, accentuating overcrowding (on average 80 students per class).

 Goals